nreit/Otto-Investments/README.md

 # Otto-Investments

-I'll be posted snippets of the backend code that I've been using to build www.OttoInvestments.com.
-The backend is essentially a collection of calculations and this GitHub repository will give you some insight into what goes on in the backend.
+I'll be posting snippets of the backend code that I've been using to build www.OttoInvestments.com.
+The website is essentially a collection of calculations and this GitHub repository will give you some insight into what goes on in the backend.